 Your career is taking off and your account balances are growing.
 You’re likely juggling family life with work and other interests, all of which leaves little time for your financial life.
-If you have at least $100,000 in investable assets or are a high earner committed to saving aggressively, we want to partner with and help you.
+If you have at least $250,000 in investable assets or are a high earner committed to saving aggressively, we want to partner with you.

 As your financial advocate, let us help you: